Children with Special Needs

 • Chronic medication usage- Medications created for children are often high in sugar to make them more palatable.
 Medications may also cause xerostomia (dry mouth) and increase gingivitis risk.

 Routine habits, such as brushing and flossing may be more difficult in children with special needs and more intensive anticipatory guidance may be needed at well child visits.
+R Mouth props or rests, such as Open Wide or Brushing Buddy, can be useful dental hygiene tools for use in children who struggle to keep their mouths open for brushing.

 Children with special needs should be seen more frequently in a dental home and have additional attention paid to their daily oral needs.